switcherapi/switcher-client-java/README.md

 ## Hybrid settings
 Forcing Switchers to resolve remotely can help you define exclusive features that cannot be resolved locally.<br>
-This feature is ideal if you want to run the SDK in offline mode but still want to resolve a specific switcher remotely.
+This feature is ideal if you want to run the SDK in local mode but still want to resolve a specific switcher remotely.

 ```java
 MyAppFeatures.configure(ContextBuilder.builder()